PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-22 11:38:17
+Last updated: 2024-04-22 11:38:51
-Random Quote: We will take them before last night's beer turns to piss. - Chester Campbell
+Random Quote: In the end, we will all get just what we deserve. -